Eromtap/Super-simple-ML/README.md

 I left all my notes and frustrated comments in the code.
 I hope these will serve to both enlighten and entertain.
 They clearly show my thought processes.

 Included are 5 files.
 3 datasets, one is the standard Iris set called Iris.csv, then I have included 2 csv files that are just that set plit into training and test sets.
 These are conviniently called traingin.csv and testing.csv.
-Then I included a file called split-data.csv, use this if you want to split the Iris set yourself into training and testing
+Then I included a file called split-data.csv, use this if you want to split the Iris set yourself into training and testing.
+Last is where the magic happens, neural-net.py.

+Lastly, I am open to any questions / comments.

+Enjoy!